Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 The next step toward defining downward accumulation requires a function that generates all possible paths of a tree.
 For this purpose, \citet{gibbons1996computing} introduced a definition of \emph{paths }over a binary tree, which replaces \emph{each} node with the path from the root to that node.
 However, the accumulation required for the decision tree problem differs from the classical formulation.
 In \citet{gibbons1996computing}'s downward accumulation algorithm, information is propagated to every node, treating both branch and leaf nodes uniformly.
 By contrast, the decision tree problem requires passing information only to the leaf nodes, leaving the branch nodes unchanged.
+We generalize the $\mathit{paths}$ generator proposed by \citet{gibbons1996computing} for the binary tree datatype to the decision tree datatype using the following definition. \begin{definition} The function $\mathit{paths}$ for decision tree datatype is defined by